VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---
+## November 2023
+VFA-136 arrived at Nellis for the workup exercises prior to the next deployment

+{{% imgproc FlyInNellis.png Fit "800x450" %}}
+The skipper with Solid and Bambi - cleared for the overhead runway 3L.
+{{% /imgproc %}}

 ## October 2023
 VFA-136 took part in CVW-7's Cope West Readiness Exercise.
 Thanks to those who made this exercise happen!